Fee Impact Comparison Calculator

 Real-world implication

-This is the core argument for index investing over active management: most active funds don't consistently beat their benchmark net of fees, and the fee drag compounds ruthlessly.
+This is the core argument for index investing over active management: most active funds don't tends to exceed their benchmark net of fees, and the fee drag compounds ruthlessly.
 The compound gap over a full career of investing can be a meaningful share of final retirement wealth.

 A worked example